BloodOrange1866/FashionMNIST-Classifier-Production/README.md

 ### Running this repository

-- After cloning this repo, the user must firstly install the requirements.txt file using conda (conda create --name <env> --file requirements.txt).
+- After cloning this repo, the user must firstly install the requirements.txt file using an environment of their choice (I used venv).
 - The user must then specify the relevant arugmnets in the main.py method (admitingly, if I had more time I would've used argparse to collect these automatically).

 #### Available Arguments